OWASP/www-project-threat-dragon/docs-2/usage/config/gitlab.md

 title: Configure GitLab access
 layout: col-document
 tags: threatdragon
-document: Threat Dragon version 2.4
+document: OWASP Threat Dragon version 2.4
 permalink: /docs-2/gitlab-repo/

 ---

 {% include breadcrumb.html %}

 [Threat Dragon](http://owasp.org/www-project-threat-dragon) can be run as a web application.
 If GitLab repository access is required then some configuration is necessary.